transferwise/pipelinewise/docs/concept/replication_methods.rst

 '''''''''''''''''''''

 Key-based Incremental Replication is a replication method in which the :ref:`taps_list` identify new and updated data using a column called a Replication Key.
-It uses a column called a Replication Key to identify new and updated data in a table for replication.
 A Replication Key is a ``timestamp``, ``date-time``, or ``integer`` column that exists in a source table.

-When it replicates a table using Key-based Incremental Replication, a few things will happen:
+When replicating a table using Key-based Incremental Replication, the following will happen:

 1. During a replication job, PipelineWise stores the maximum value of a table’s Replication Key column.
 2. During the next replication job, :ref:`taps_list` will compare saved value from the previous job to Replication Key column values in the source.